The Hair and Makeup Trends to Try This Fall, According to the Experts

-Blink and you missed summer.
-After a very brief three months, fall is back with its usual vengeance, which means it’s time to switch up our beauty routine.
-Besides adjusting our skin care rotation, a slew of trends-some recurring, some brand new-are poised to take over red carpets and Instagram feeds.
+If you blinked you may have missed summer.
+After a very brief three months, we’re back into fall, which means it’s time to switch up our beauty routine, and a slew of trends—some recurring, some brand new—are poised to take over red carpets and Instagram feeds.

 Metallic Accents